My Ridesharing Experience and How Lyft Fired Me Due to False Accusations

 I would wake up at six in the morning, catch the morning rush, wait that out, take a power nap and then hop back in my car for the afternoon rush.
 There was nothing I disliked about my job.
 I got to be my own boss, make my own hours, know how much money I was making to ensure my bills were covered... it was glorious.

 We Regret to Inform You That Your Account Has Been Deactivated

 Getting deactivated as a Lyft driver is the worst.
 It usually happens without warning, and many times you have no idea why it happened.
 Worse, Lyft rarely gives you an explanation of why you were deactivated.
 One minute you’re able to sign into the app and give rides, and the next minute you see the dreaded “Your account has been deactivated” message.

-According to the agreement you enter with Lyft when you become a driver, there are eighteen different ways your account can become deactivated.
+According to the agreement you enter with Lyft, when you become a driver, there are 18 different ways your account can become deactivated.
 Here are those situations: